 Before applying any treatment, your shoes must be clean.
 Some treatments require that the shoes are dry, others that they are wet – refer to the Instructions for Use of the product.
 There are two types of Main treatments:

 The “re-waterproofing” products

-A shoe that lacks water repellency absorbs water and is not breathing as good – the inside air can no longer escape through the pores filled with water and the difference in humidity on both side remains low.
+A shoe that lacks water repellency absorbs water and is not breathing as good – the inside air can no longer escape through the pores filled with water and the difference in humidity on both sides remains low.

 Attention, because “waterproofing” products are specific to each material (leather, nubuck, suede, etc.) – Do not use one randomly.
 One last advice: properly follow the instructions for applying the product if you want a good result.

 Protective creams are used primarily on leather boots in order to avoid them to dry and crack.
-Usually such creams are applied with a cloth and then slightly heated with a hair dryer for better penetration.
+Usually, such creams are applied with a cloth and then slightly heated with a hairdryer for better penetration.
 As for “waterproofing” products, make sure you use a product that suits the material of your hiking boots.

 Avoid the use of animal fat on leather hiking boots, because it softens the leather too much and makes it watertight (it does not breathe anymore).

 Regularly inspect your hiking shoes and repair them as soon as possible if needed.
 It is better to do this after every hike rather than to have a bad surprise before next departure.